-One of the best things to do near La Fortuna is to visit the Tenorio Volcanic National Park to do a 4-hour trek to Rio Celeste.
+One of the best things to do near La Fortuna is to visit the Tenorio Volcanic National Park for a 4-hour trek to Rio Celeste.
 The Spanish name, aptly translating to “light blue river,” is one of the country’s prized secrets.

-Old men’s tales speak of God painting the sky blue and then dipping his paintbrush on this river.
-Science then explains that it is a phenomenon that is a result of two streams merging and causing a chemical reaction.
+Old men’s tales speak of God painting the sky blue and then dipping his paintbrush into this river.
+Science then explains that it is a phenomenon resulting from two streams merging and causing a chemical reaction.

 Hold your horses, though.
 Swimming in Rio Celeste is not allowed.
-Instead, opt to visit the nearby Tenorio Volcano and the rich wildlife that completes the national park.
+Instead, visit the nearby Tenorio Volcano and the rich wildlife that completes the national park.

-One of the many fun things to do in Costa Rica is canyoning.
+One of the many fun things to do in La Fortuna, Costa Rica, is canyoning.
 I am assuming you love nature and adventure because you chose a country that exudes those two characteristics.

-Therefore, rappelling down waterfalls for 4 full hours should definitely excite you.
-It’s a test not only of your endurance but also of your trust that you are in good hands.
+Therefore, rappelling down waterfalls for four hours should excite you.
+It’s a test of your endurance and trust that you are in good hands.

-One rock wall after another and you’ll catch yourself craving for more walls to conquer and more pools to jump into.
+One rock wall after another, you’ll crave more walls to conquer and more pools to jump into.
 There’s something special about having the whole rainforest as your playground and the cascading waterfalls as your guide.

-This type of activity does not require master rappelling levels nor are they exclusive to adults only.
-Kids as young as 5 can take part in this activity.
+This activity does not require master rappelling levels, nor are they exclusive to adults only.
+Kids as young as five can take part in this activity.

-Be sure to bring your waterproofed action camera with you to capture epic memories deep in the jungle of La Fortuna.
+Be sure to bring your waterproof action camera to capture epic memories deep in the jungle of La Fortuna.